Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Additional Analysis Details

 \subsection{Nonlinear Policy Analysis}

-In \cref{sec:rwd}, we performed policy analysis using linear models akin to \cref{eq:outBaseModelSim}, \cref{eq:outTxModelSim}.
+In Section \labelcref{sec:rwd}, we performed policy analysis using linear models akin to Section \labelcref{sec:simulation}.
 In this section, we present a brief overview of results using nonlinear models.
-As shown in \cref{tab:Nonlinear_rwd}, the potential reduction in hospitalization rates and counts increases notably with more complex models.
-As stated in the main text, we report the linear model results for interpretability and to err on the conservative side.
+As shown in \cref{tab:Nonlinear_rwd}, the potential reduction in hospitalization rates and counts do not increase with the complexity.